See how identity framing changes AI language.

 It is an evaluation method that tests how model outputs shift when prompts contain different identity contexts, such as Middle Eastern, Nordic, or Unspecified.

-You run the same prompt and scene across identities and providers, then compare emotion scores, cosine similarity against reference strings, and significant keyword repetition.
+You run the same prompt across identities and providers, then compare emotion scores, cosine similarity against reference strings, and significant keyword repetition.

-It measures eight mapped emotions, embedding vectors for each response, cosine distance to predefined concepts, and word-level patterns that indicate behavioral drift.
+It measures affective mapped emotions, embedding vectors for each response, cosine distance to predefined concepts, and word-level patterns that indicate behavioral drift.

 Responses are embedded and compared with selected reference phrases to quantify semantic closeness by identity and model group.

-We will run sample scenes, compare identity conditions, and review emotion, cosine, and keyword insights with your team.
+We will run sample prompts, compare identity conditions, and review emotion, cosine, and keyword insights with your team.